QinqinAndMacaulayCat/copula_model/docs/report.md

 #### 2.3.2 t Copula

 The Gaussian copula is simple but may not capture tail dependencies well.
-The t copula can model stronger sysmetric tail dependence.
+The t copula can model stronger symmetric tail dependence.
 In other words, t copula can capture heavier tails in both lower and upper tails.

 The correlation matrix for the t copula is estimated in the same way as the Gaussian copula using the Kendall's tau matrix.
 The degrees of freedom parameter $\nu$ can be estimated using maximum likelihood estimation (MLE) or method of moments based on the empirical data.